 Spark: Glow & Tell in 2025

-Patch Theatre experienced an amazing year presenting our SPARK show Glow & Tell.
-With 84% of schools re-booking in 2025, we performed to over 6,300 students across the state.
+Patch Theatre had an amazing year presenting our SPARK show Glow & Tell.
+Our SPARK incursions increased by 62% on 2024, and we performed 310 sessions to over 6,600 students in 2025.

 We welcomed performer Ayden Martin to the team who devised and premiered his tale of family, footy and the timeless power of stories passed down through generations.